Skip to content

 So, Dad — thank you.
 For everything you did that you thought nobody noticed.
 We noticed.
 Every time."

 That is approximately 250 words and would take about three minutes to deliver.
-You can adjust the length and details to fit your own experience.

 How Long Should a Eulogy Be?

-If you have written a draft and it feels too long, do not cut the stories — cut the generalizations.
+Most eulogies should be between three and five minutes long — roughly 500 to 750 words.
+A focused, heartfelt three-minute eulogy will stay with people far longer than a rambling fifteen-minute one.
+If you have written a draft and it feels too long, don't cut the stories — cut the generalizations.
 Keep the specific moments and trim the parts where you are explaining what those moments meant.
 Trust your audience to feel the meaning on their own.

 Write more than you need, then cut until only the truest parts remain.
 A eulogy is not measured by its length but by its honesty.